 October 2, 2018 | Tags: 15 minute, article writing advice, business, content marketing, freelance, freelance rates, freelance writing tips, freelancing, online course, productivity, time management, work at home, work from home

 This freelance question is one I see posed often to freelancers.
 And, quite honestly, how many hours freelancers and freelance writers work each week can be all over the place as it’s different for each freelancer.
 It’s also probably different depending on how many clients they’re juggling that week.

-I’ll answer for myself and share some posts that works for other freelancers.
+I’ll answer this question for myself and share some posts that work for other freelancers.
 (Find out the 10 steps I followed to earn six figures as a freelancer in 2018.)

-I average about six hours of work five days a week.
+I average about six hours of paid work five days a week.
 Sounds pretty good right?

 Now, think back to the last time you really worked for an hour at your day job—like didn’t stop emailing, writing, interviewing, researching (not scanning social media), and analyzing content and idea.
 That’s what I mean by one hour.
 It’s one of the 10 challenges I mentioned in this blog about the downsides of being a freelancer–not being able to daydream and still bill clients for it.